etiennebr/rstdocs/Applications/Learning/ComputeImagesStatistics.rst

 These additional ressources can be useful for further information:

-`Documentation of the TrainImagesClassifier application. <http://www.readthedocs.org/Documentation of the TrainImagesClassifier application..html>`_
+Documentation of the TrainImagesClassifier application.